codeforboston/police-data-trust/frontend/README.md

 Error: .git can't be found
 ```

-you can copy the .git/ directory in the root of the project and move it to the frontend/ and try the install again and it should succeed. try the install again and remember do not commit this .git/ you may want to delete it afterwards until figured out alernative.
+you can copy the .git/ directory in the root of the project and move it to the frontend/ and try the install again and it should succeed. try the install again and remember do not commit this .git/ you may want to delete it afterwards until figured out alternative.

 Second, run the development server: